See our tips for applicants to this scheme

 This scheme is for you if:

-• You are in the early stages of your research career having up to six years of research experience since your PhD by the closing date of the round (discounting career breaks)
+- You are in the early stages of your research career having up to six years of research experience since your PhD by the closing date of the round; please refer to the scheme notes for further detail about the review of career breaks

 Applicants can be of any nationality and those requiring a visa are eligible to apply for a Global Talent Visa under the fast-track process of endorsement.